 I have answered Fr.
 Rausch's attack in a booklet called No Apology from the New Apologists.
 I need not repeat its argument here.
 What I wish to note is that his attack signaled not just a heightened opposition, but an acknowledgment of the success of today's apologetics.
 Those who sought to ignore it can no longer do so.
 Observers on all sides realize (but may not admit) that the methodologies and ideas of "progressive" Catholicism have failed.
 What was touted as the wave of the future just 30 years ago has ended up as the wave of the past.
 The future, we now see, belongs to those who are unafraid to proclaim and defend the fullness of Catholic truth.

 Keating, Karl.
 "Apologizing to the Masses."
 Lay Witness (February, 1998).

 Lay Witness is a publication of Catholic United for the Faith, Inc., an international lay apostolate founded in 1968 to support, defend, and advance the efforts of the teaching Church.

-Karl Keating is founder and president of Catholic Answers, the country’s largest apologetics and evangelization organization.
-He is the author of five books, including Catholicism and Fundamentalism and What Catholics Really Believe.Copyright © 1998 Lay Witness
+Karl Keating is founder and senior fellow at Catholic Answers.
+He is the author of seven books, including He is the author of five books, including The Ultimate Catholic Quiz, The New Geocentrists, Catholicism and Fundamentalism, and What Catholics Really Believe.Copyright © 1998 Lay Witness

 back to top